tymiles003/geofinder/README.md

 geofinder
 =========

-Gefinder - sharing location has never neen easier
+Geofinder - sharing location has never neen easier.
+Test at http://geofinder.eu or setup you own server!